bithoundhq/bithound/README.md

 ## Non-goals for now

-At this stage, Bithound Sidecar is not trying to be:
+At this stage, Bithound is not trying to be:

 - a full replacement for Prometheus
 - a full replacement for Grafana